-Section 1: The Industrial Democracies (cont.)
+Then, in 1955, Rosa Parks, an African-America woman and "mother of the Civil Rights movement," refused to give up her seat to a white man on a bus in Montgomery, Alabama.
+What followed was the Montgomery Bus Boycott.
 Led by Dr. Martin Luther King, Jr., the boycott was a 13-month protest and boycott of the Montgomery bus system.
-It finally ended with the U.S. Supreme Court ruling that segregation on public buses was unconstitutional, and also when Montgomery, Alabama realized it needed AfricanAmerican but riders to make a profit.
+It finally ended with the U.S. Supreme Court ruling that segregation on public buses was unconstitutional, and also when Montgomery, Alabama realized it needed African-American but riders to make a profit.

-Section 1: The Industrial Democracies (cont.)
 In 1957, nine African-American students tried to enroll in an all-white high school in Little Rock, Arkansas.
 Called the "Little Rock Nine," President Dwight Eisenhower (1953-1961) initially tried to stay out of the situation and allow states to handle their own segregation problems.
 Ultimately, because of increasing tension and violence, he reluctantly used the U.S. Army to help enroll the students and keep them safe.